impredicative/irc-url-title-bot/README.md

 }
 ```

-It is recommended that the bot be voiced in each channel.
+It is recommended that the bot be auto-voiced in each channel.